Enduring hope, endless love

 Phoebus has been at BMHS since February 29, 2024.

-If you're looking for a loyal, energetic buddy to brighten your days, we might be a perfect match.
-Fill out an application on the Blue Mountain Humane Society website and come meet me in person.
-If you have other dogs, please bring them along so we can ensure we're all compatible.
+If you would like to meet Phoebus, please fill out an application on the Blue Mountain Humane Society website in order to meet him in person (or dog).
+If you have other dogs, please bring them along to ensure compatibility.

 Anybody adopting or fostering Phoebus has access to free lessons with an expert dog trainer.